|

 i.

-Document that an offer was made in claim notes.
-Negotiation amounts are
+that an offer was made in claim notes.
+Negotiation amounts are not to be

-the details of the ongoing negotiation, offers, counteroffers, and amounts in
+the details of the ongoing negotiation, offers, counteroffers, and amounts on

 c.
 The